-As explained in the “Shifting” page, an Assisted Shift (position change) is one in which the placement of the “new” destination finger actually reduces the shift distance.
+As explained on the “Shifting” page, an Assisted Shift is a position change in which the placement of the “new” destination finger actually reduces the shift distance.
 In other words, in an Assisted Shift, the distance that the hand must move is smaller (shorter) than the actual musical interval (this is why we call it “assisted”).
-This occurs when we shift either upwards to a higher finger or downwards to a lower finger.
+This occurs when we shift either upwards to a higher finger, or downwards to a lower finger.
 In the following examples the hand always moves one tone but the shift intervals are respectively a minor third, a major third and a perfect fourth:

 And now for some musical examples:

 The main question about how to do these assisted shifts is when should we place (put down) the new finger?
 We have several choices: